-Suspensions will be authorized by the CEO/Principal or Director of Education.
-The student will be informed of the reason(s) for the suspension and given when it is clear that the health, safety or welfare of the school community is threatened.
+Suspensions will be authorized by the CEO/Principal or designee.
+A student may not be suspended until the student has been informed of the reasons for the suspension and given an opportunity to respond.
+Prior notice of the intended suspension need not be given when it is clear that the health, safety or welfare of the school community is threatened.